Meet our designers

 - Andrew (Co-Founder)

-Phase I - Pre-Design
+Phase 1 - Pre-Design

 We come to visit.
 Meeting in person is the foundation for our first collaboration.
 Prior to the visit, we will send a survey to discuss wishes, budget, and expectations, and give homework to create a mood board.
 We will also determine whether to design the entire garden or deliver it in phases.

-The foundation starts here with a clear measurement of the house, the land, and an inventory of the current plants - such as Herbs, Aromatics – rosemary/lavender, Succulents, Cactus, Fruit trees - and existing infrastructure - such as walls/entrance, arches/fence, parking space/pathways/roads, terraces (yoga)/pergolas, underground installations, outdoor kitchen, pool/pool terrace, kids area, yurt/tipi.
+The foundation starts here with a clear measurement of the house, the land, and an inventory of the current plants, such as herbs, aromatics, rosemary/lavender, succulents, cactus, fruit trees, and existing infrastructure, such as walls/entrance, arches/fence, parking space/pathways/roads, terraces (yoga)/pergolas, underground installations, outdoor kitchen, pool/pool terrace, kids area, yurt/tipi.

-Understand current Potentials and Shortcomings
+Appraisal - Understand current potentials and shortcomings

 Appraising a garden involves evaluating current plants, using survey data, and inventory details.
 This process ensures an accurate understanding of plant health, placement, and overall landscape design.
 By integrating this collected information, appraisers can provide informed recommendations for enhancing garden aesthetics and functionality, maximizing its value and appeal.

-Phase II - Design
+Phase 2 - Design

 Optimizing the use of the garden.
 Identifying unused spaces or opportunities for a nice seating or dining area.
-We divide the garden into sections, considering proportions – such as the terrace in relation to the house, the entire house in relation to the garden, and the surroundings in relation to the garden.
+We divide the garden into sections, considering proportions, such as the terrace in relation to the house, the entire house in relation to the garden, and the surroundings in relation to the garden.
 We consider privacy, the need for space, sunlight/shadows, and create the first hand-drawn design that we will present.

 Creating a layout plan involves detailed mapping of trees, lighting, pathways, and a pergola.
 Each element is carefully considered for its placement and impact on the overall design.
 Clear, precise visuals and descriptions are prepared to communicate the final ideas effectively.
 This ensures a coherent and well-integrated garden design that meets practical needs and aesthetic goals.